Premium wine bottles stored horizontally in a wine cellar rack with warm bokeh lighting

 He literally “feels” how long it takes to load.
 Anything over 3 seconds signals poor attention to detail—the digital equivalent of a dusty tasting room.

 Technical Recommendation: Implement server-side caching, optimize image delivery with a CDN like Cloudflare, and eliminate render-blocking JavaScript.
-One boutique producer I worked with reduced their page load time by 57%, from 4.2 seconds to 1.8 seconds, resulting in an immediate 27% increase in page views per session and a 7% increase in conversion rate.
+One boutique producer I worked with meaningfully reduced their page load time, resulting in an immediate increase in page views per session and a measurable lift in conversion rate.

 WISE System Insight: This represents our WISE System “Information” layer—where raw data (page speed metrics) creates meaningful information that directly impacts user experience.